sculpin/sculpin.io/source/documentation.md

 # Documentation

 Sculpin currently lacks any in-depth or formal documentation.
-If you are interested in trying out Sculpin anyway you can fire up a Sculpin skeleton site to see Sculpin in action.
+It is currently "learn by example".
+If you are interested in trying out Sculpin you should fire up a Sculpin skeleton site to see Sculpin in action.

 ## About Skeletons